polkadot-developers/substrate-docs/content/md/en/docs/learn/networks-and-nodes.md

 Blockchains require network nodes to be synchronised to present a consistent and up-to-date view of the blockchain state.
 Each synchronised node stores a copy of the blockchain and keeps track of incoming transactions.
-However, keeping a full copy of an entire blockchain requires a lot of storage and computing resources and downloading all of the blocks from genesis to the most recent isn’t practical for most use cases.
+However, keeping a full copy of an entire blockchain requires a lot of storage and downloading all of the blocks from genesis to the most recent isn’t practical for most use cases.
 To make it easier to maintain the security and integrity of the chain but reduce the resource requirements for clients wanting access to blockchain data, there are different types of nodes that can interact with the chain:

 - [Full nodes](#full-nodes)